Vai al contenuto principale

 Phd thesis

-Project title: Clinical and clinicopathological characterization of canine and feline chronic enteropathy: the in-field evaluation of inflammatory, microbiomic and metabolomic profiles.
+Project title: Clinical and clinicopathological characterization of canine chronic enteropathy: the in-field evaluation of inflammatory, microbiomic and metabolomic profiles.

 Background